TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

    and return *NULL*.

    This function should be kept minimal.
-In particular, it should not call arbitrary Python code, as trying to import the same module again may result in an infinite loop.
+In particular, it should not call arbitrary Python code, as trying to agiza the same module again may result in an infinite loop.

    Multiple ``Py_mod_create`` slots may not be specified in one module definition.

-   If ``Py_mod_create`` is not specified, the import machinery will create a normal module object using :c:func:`PyModule_New`.
-The name is taken from *spec*, not the definition, to allow extension modules to dynamically adjust to their place in the module hierarchy and be imported under different names through symlinks, all while sharing a single module definition.
+   If ``Py_mod_create`` is not specified, the agiza machinery will create a normal module object using :c:func:`PyModule_New`.
+The name is taken kutoka *spec*, not the definition, to allow extension modules to dynamically adjust to their place in the module hierarchy and be imported under different names through symlinks, all while sharing a single module definition.